Back to Writing

 How I Use My AI Session History

 Decisions and dead ends live in my head for a week.
-Then they're gone: buried in Slack threads, lost in Git commits that say "refactor auth flow."
+Then they vanish, buried in Slack threads or lost in vague Git commits.

-New developers ask the same questions I ask six months later:
+Six months later, new developers ask the same questions I do.

 • Why did we build it this way?